infobip/infobip-rtc-showcase/calls-api-showcase/README.md

 ## Prerequisite

-Before running the Calls Showcase App, create a `config.json` file in the `./calls-showcase/node` directory and populate it with the following data:
+Before running the Calls API Showcase App, create a `config.json` file in the `./calls-showcase/node` directory and populate it with the following data:

 ```
 {